lasthyphen/dgc-polls/governance/votes/Executive vote - April 5, 2023.md

 ---
 title: Template - [Executive Vote] DIP0 - Dijets Improvement Proposal Framework
 summary: In order for DIPs to be functional they need to comply with a basic standard outlining their internal structure and external dependencies.
-This standard is described in DIP0, the Genesis Proposal for Dijets Improvement Proposal Framework.
+This standard is described in DIP0, as the Genesis Proposal for Dijets Improvement Proposal Framework.
+DIP0 provides the necessary tools, such as DIP templates, amendment processes & dependencies along with descriptions of the core modules, statuses & DIP lifecycle.
 date: 2023-04-22T00:00:00.000Z
 address: "0xDF4F93454CbfC864A8f045Bd22566824360042B7"